The 13 Best Xposed Modules for Customizing Your Android Device

-Gravity Box has always been among the biggest reasons to use Xposed.
+GravityBox has always been among the biggest reasons to use Xposed.
 It’s an unbelievably comprehensive tool for modding and enhancing the Android user interface.
-Almost no part of the Android experience cannot be tweaked or improved with this utility.
+This utility allows you to tweak and improve almost every part of the Android experience.

 From adding an app launcher to the navigation bar, to customising LED notifications, to switching to an experimental left-handed mode, some of the enhancements are huge.